Rashami Desai Reveals She Was Trolled For Low Cleavage; Talks About Pay Disparity In The Industry

 She Used To Carry Knife & Pepper Spray

 The actress revealed that when she was 18/19-years old, she used to carry hockey stick, small knife and a pepper spray with her.
-She added that she has taught people a good lesson, but now she has become a little calm.
+She added that she has taught people good lessons, but now she has become a little calm.

 (Images Source: Instagram)